Dicklesworthstone/system_resource_protection_script/README.md

 - `srps-doctor`, `srps-reload-rules`, optional `srps-pull-rules`, `srps-report`
 - Aliases (when systemd-run available): `limited`, `limited-mem`, `cargo-limited`, `make-limited`, `node-limited`
 - Bash completion at `/etc/bash_completion.d/srps`

+IO tip: when you spot a disk hog or FD explosion in `sysmon`, manually drop it to idle IO priority with `sudo ionice -c3 -p <pid>` (log/renice-only helpers ensure no automatic killing).

 ---